Maurice White: Personal life

-White was a married father of three children: one daughter, Hemeya, and two sons, Kahbran and Eden.
+White was a married father of three children: one daughter, Hemeya and two sons, Kahbran and Eden.
 He owned two homes in California, one in Carmel Valley and the other a four-level condominium in Los Angeles.
 He was a fan of basketball and tennis.
 He went by the nickname of "Reese".
 His younger half-brother, Verdine White, an original member of Earth, Wind & Fire, still tours with the band as its bassist and a backing vocalist.
-Additionally, their brother Fred joined the band in 1974, when the band recorded "Devotion".
+Another brother by the name of Fred White, was a member of EW&F from 1971 to 1984.

 Death

-On the morning of February 4, 2016, White died in his sleep at his Los Angeles home from the effects of Parkinson's disease.
-He was 74 years old.
+On the morning of February 4, 2016, White died in his sleep at his Los Angeles home from the effects of Parkinson's disease, at the age of 74.
 His brother Verdine said, "My brother, hero and best friend Maurice White passed away peacefully last night in his sleep.
 While the world has lost another great musician and legend, our family asks that our privacy is respected as we start what will be a very difficult and life-changing transition in our lives.
 Thank you for your prayers and well-wishes."